-The Letters of Vincent Van Gogh are collected letters Vincent van Gogh (1853 – 1890) wrote to his beloved brother, Theo.
-They cover the period from 1873 to right before Van Gogh committed suicide in 1890.
-We’re preconditioned to expect madness, but van Gogh is a kind, self-aware, inspired and passionate individual.
+The Letters of Vincent van Gogh are collected letters Vincent van Gogh (March 30, 1853 – July 29, 1890) wrote to his beloved brother, Theo.
+They cover the period from 1873 to right before van Gogh committed suicide in 1890.
+We’re preconditioned to expect madness, but van Gogh is a kind, self-aware, inspired, and passionate individual.

 Remarkable is his verbal rendition of his artist’s eye for nature and an innate understanding of color and flowers.

 The artist always comes up against resistance from nature in the beginning, but if he really takes her seriously he will not be put off by that opposition, on the contrary, it is all the incentive to win her over—at heart, nature and the honest draughtsman are as one.

 Ronald de Leeuw, the former director of Amsterdam’s Van Gogh Museum, edited the collection and throughout adds dimension and context, turning letters into a man in full:

 [Van Gogh’s] decision to become an artist was unconditional.
 He accepted the social implications even when madness was the price. […] Throughout his life, admittedly, his letters bear witness to a man possessed, frequently agitated, enraged, dejected, obsessed, but never deranged, or emotionally or intellectually unstable.
 We learn about his crises after the event – through the analyses he himself was wont to give of them.

 The privacy—perhaps isolation is a better term—of mental illness and the need to hide it from others, especially loved ones, are indeed present but obscure.